The Carpentry License

 Understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.

-The most profitable contractors are ones that position themselves as the experts and are the most knowledgable and helpful to their clients.
+The most profitable contractors are the ones that position themselves as the experts and are the most knowledgeable and helpful to their clients.

 Stay Compliant and get Certified

-For a complete guide on how to get the EPA Certification, check out this article.
+For a complete guide on how to get EPA Certification, check out this article.

 OSHA Safety Certification